-BOARD OF DIRECTORS NAME ORIGIN TERM OF OFFICE ROLE Br Kenneth Charles McDonald - FMS President Australia 2019 2021 Maria Inmaculada Maillo General Secretary Spain 2019 2021 Br Allen Patrick Sherry - FMS Counsellor Australia 2019 2021 Analía María de Luján Ruggeri Counsellor Argentina 2019 2021 Br Funsa Birkem Pascal - FMS Counsellor Cameroun 2019 2021 Br José Libardo Garzón Duque - FMS Counsellor Colombia 2019 2021
+BOARD OF DIREC TORS ROLE NAME ORIGIN TERM OF OFFICE President Br Kenneth Charles McDonald - FMS Australia 2019 2021 General Secretary Maria Inmaculada Maillo Spain 2019 2021 Counsellor Br Allen Patrick Sherry - FMS Australia 2019 2021 Counsellor Analía María de Luján Ruggeri Argentina 2019 2021 Counsellor Br Funsa Birkem Pascal - FMS Cameroun 2019 2021 Counsellor Br José Libardo Garzón Duque - FMS Colombia 2019 2021

 During 2021, the Board of Directors of FMSI met three times in the sessions of: 10 March, 26 May and 6 October.
 Meetings, which were attended by all the members of the Board, were held in telematic mode - according to the indications contained in the Statute - due to the travel restrictions imposed by the regulations concerning Sars-CoV-2 virus.
-Board's term of office is scheduled for the end of May 2022.
+The term of office of the Directors will end with the approval of the 2021 Budget - scheduled for the end of May 2022.